 Malnutrition and vitamin deficiencies can lead to weakness and sensorimotor problems which can also contribute to falls.

 All elderly patients at risk of falls should be thoroughly evaluated.
 History will reveal the activities of daily living, circumstances related to the fall, risk factors, medications being consumed, as well as the associated comorbid conditions.
 A physical examination should include detailed neurological, balance, gait and cardiovascular assessment, along with a visual acuity test.
-One-leg balance and the timed “up and go” test help to determine balance abnormalities.
-A home visit should be performed to assess factors which can be modified to prevent future falls.
+One-leg balance and the timed ‘up and go’ test help to determine balance abnormalities.
+A home visit should be performed to assess factors that can be modified to prevent future falls.